Suyog1608/Selenium_With_Python/README.md

   <li>Just landing on a page and locating elements is not enough</li>
   <li>Interact with the elements on the page once they are selected</li>
   <li>Interact with a page as actions performed by a user.</li>
+  <li>In this we will learn about how to put values in text inputs and text areas (like search boxes, etc.) and can test the results by importing the <b>'Keys' Module</b></li>
 </ul>

 <p><b>Filling Forms</b></p>